Why the choice of software pricing matters

 Flat rate

 👎🏻 The downside is that it is difficult to tune the price to different categories of buyers.
 If the price is chosen to be appropriate for small businesses, big corporations may look elsewhere, and vice versa.
-Customers either decide to buy the product or not, and you cannot offer them more options.
+Customers decide whether to buy the product, and you cannot offer them more options.

 🤔 Suitable for…